 Owners of successful businesses are faced with numerous challenges and opportunities when planning for the orderly transfer of their business interests during life or at death.
 Whether a sole proprietorship, closely-held corporation, general partnership, limited partnership, limited liability company, S-Corporation or any other form of enterprise is involved, the owner of a business interest needs expert advice in dealing with the many issues that arise in planning for the future.

 Business succession planning is imperative to avoid disputes over ownership and control of the business after you are gone.
-At the Law Office of Kevin A. Pollock LLC, we provide advice and counsel to business owners in all aspects of business succession planning including:
+At the The Pollock Firm LLC, we provide advice and counsel to business owners in all aspects of business succession planning including:

 - Estate Planning—A business succession plan must be coordinated with your overall estate plan to ensure that your assets will go where you wish them to go and that you designate appropriate people to carry out your plan.
 A business succession plan may also involve Planned Gifting of business interests to your heirs or trusts for their benefit.